We just reached 30,000 articles on this wiki! 🥳

 To do:

-There is still several more prolouges that were slightly changed: Karate Man Kicks and Munchy Monk to name two.
+There are still several more prolouges that were slightly changed: Karate Man Kicks and Munchy Monk to name two.
 I have a folder with screenshots of all of them already so I just need to upload them.

-Japanese Version International Versions Fever Versions (English)
+Japanese International Rhythm Heaven Fever

 RHMM-Exhibition Match Title JP.png RHMM-Exhibition Match Title US.png RHF-Exhibition Match Title.png